What Is Your Due Date?

 Due dates are based on the length of a menstrual cycle - assumed to be 28 days.
 However, not every woman has a 28 day cycle.
 Some women have cycles that are 35 days, while others may have cycles of 45 days.
 Some women's cycles vary greatly month to month!

 In addition, most women do not know the exact date of conception, so even if a woman does have a regular 28 day cycle, her conception date is merely an estimate.
 Typically conception occurs about 11-21 days after the first day of your last period, so when you conceived can affect the accuracy of your due date by as much as two weeks!
 And an Ultrasound is only 20% accurate, so even that is not a precise calculation.

 The simple answer?
 When he or she is ready!

 The truth of the matter is that your baby knows when he or she is ready to make an appearance, and labor ideally should begin when your baby is ready.
 The lungs are the last vital organ to develop, so once your baby's lungs are developed, they release a hormone which kick starts labor and the birth process.
 Your baby begins turning and moving in rhythm to your contractions.

-I think it’s interesting to note that the length of gestation runs in the maternal side of the family.
+I think it's interesting to note that the length of gestation runs in the maternal side of the family.
 So If your mother and your grandmother gave birth at 44 weeks there is a very strong chance that you will deliver at 44 weeks as well.
 Talk to your mom and your sisters.
 At what week did they give birth?
-This doesn’t always hold true, but then neither does the due date your doctor has given you – and my guess is that talking to your family is probably more accurate!
+This doesn't always hold true, but then neither does the due date your doctor gives you - and my guess is that talking to your family is probably more accurate!